nathanReitinger/4182-project1/README.md

 ### Videos

 > please note, many of these videos were made from macOS.
 There are slight differences when using Ubuntu.
-One difference is that Ubuntu sends packets that actually appear on the server (e.g., `connected with xxx.xxx.xxx.xxx`) when sending the SYN and SYNACK in TCP_send().
+One difference is that Ubuntu may send packets that actually appear on the server (e.g., `connected with xxx.xxx.xxx.xxx`) when sending the SYN and SYNACK in TCP_send().
 These do not appear when sending initiating TCP packets with macOS---this does not affect the functionality of the server or the fuzzer.

 - *packets from files* - IP layer and APPLICATION layer using payload from file (application, 'application_from_file.txt' and packet from file (IP, 'ip_from_file.txt'))